-The Ocean Beach neighborhood of San Diego is home to an eclectic group of residents, from aging hippies to young families, all who have a strong sense of pride in their neighborhood.
-A day trip to Ocean Beach (or OB, as the locals call it), is a fun adventure for the whole family.
+The Ocean Beach neighborhood of San Diego is home to an eclectic group of residents, from aging hippies to young families, all of who have a strong sense of pride in their neighborhood.
+As the locals call it, a day trip to Ocean Beach (or OB) is a fun adventure for the whole family.

 Ocean Beach Pier